PremApk/Petrol-Price-API/README.md

 # Petrol Price API for India
 Get Today's petrol prices for Indian states and districts

+Note: Currently under Development, sometimes you will not get response!
+Will remove this line for stable version!!!
+Thanks

 Live version : https://petrolpriceapi.herokuapp.com/ (or) https://petrol-price-api.herokuapp.com/

 ## API Endpoints :